How do I report a bug effectively?

 We’re all in hackers’ crosshairs.
 Get your free analysis of your current situation in less than 5 minutes.

-To correct a bug, the developer must first understand the problem and then be able to reproduce the problem at will.
+To fix a bug, the developer must first understand the problem and then be able to reproduce the problem at will.
 Otherwise, it will be impossible to correct the bug.
-Once the bug is reproduced, the developer will be able to analyze why such behavior occurs and what needs to be done to correct it.
-Therefore, it is very important to provide relevant details that will allow us :

 1. To understand the problem you are reporting;